Kapo179/django-taskmanager/README.md

 ## Data Structure

-- Here's our proposed Entity Relationship Diagram which will be intended to be kept straight forward.
+**Below is our proposed Entity Relationship Diagram which will be intended to be kept straight forward.

 ![Untitled (2)](https://github.com/user-attachments/assets/e3e3791f-60eb-4899-bf8a-1a218a78ed63)